Does critical illness cover diabetes?

-Critical illness insurance for Diabetes sufferers is certainly more affordable and reasonably priced now than it has ever been in the past.
-There are a number of reasons for this, including better mortality rates (as we are generally living healthier lives), greater competition and cost-cutting measures in the insurance industry.
+Critical illness insurance for diabetes is certainly more affordable and reasonably priced now than it has ever been in the past.
+There are a number of reasons for this, including better mortality rates (as we are generally living healthier lives), greater competition, and cost-cutting measures in the insurance industry.

-How does Diabetes critical illness insurance work?
+How does diabetes critical illness insurance work?

-Diabetes critical illness insurance is generally available if your Diabetes is under control, you are a non-smoker and have no underlying medical conditions or complications.
-Some providers may have standard exclusions on their policy such as cardiovascular conditions and anything relating to the eyes, but this can vary between underwriters.
-Talk to us at iam|INSURED today where we can help you find the right cover for your circumstances.
+Critical illness insurance is generally available if your diabetes is well controlled, you’re a non-smoker, and you have no other underlying medical conditions or diabetes complications.
+Some policies will have exclusions such as cardiovascular conditions and anything relating to eyes, this can vary between insurers.

-It is also becoming more likely to be able to get a Diabetes critical illness cover policy as a growing number of insurance providers are offering this type of cover.
-If you have applied for Diabetes critical illness cover or income protection in the past and your application was declined, then it may be worth contacting iam|INSURED to try again.
-Critical illness cover is an incredibly valuable policy, especially for those with a pre-existing medical condition such as Diabetes.
+It is also becoming more likely to be able to get critical illness cover for diabetes, as a growing number of insurance providers are offering a policy.
+If you’ve applied for critical illness cover or income protection with diabetes in the past, and your application was declined, then it will be worth contacting us to try again.
+Critical illness cover is an incredibly useful policy, especially for those with a pre-existing medical condition like diabetes.